RobRich999/Chromium_Clang/README.md

 # Chromium_Clang

-The Chromium web browser for Windows built with the open source Clang compiler and LLD linker.
+The Chromium web browser for Windows and Linux built with the open source Clang compiler and LLD linker.

 Additional features of the build include modified compiler and linker optimizations via build configuration modifications.